sharner/enron-emails/README.md

 # Classification of Author

-Classifcation attempts to confirm if an email was written by the author in question.
-It compares emails author by the author to a sample of emails from other authors and extracts a set of features, such as email length, average word length, the ratio of character counts, to serve as predictors, shown in [single_user_model_analysis.Rmd](https://github.com/sharner/enron-emails/blob/master/notebooks/single_user_model_analysis.Rmd).
+Classifcation predicts if an email was written by the author in question.
+It compares emails by the author to a sample of emails from other authors from predictors, such as email length, average word length, the ratio of character counts, etc., shown in [single_user_model_analysis.Rmd](https://github.com/sharner/enron-emails/blob/master/notebooks/single_user_model_analysis.Rmd).

 # Future Work

 * Complete social network analysis
-* Incorporate Social Network Analysis and Topic Analysis into the classification model
+* Incorporate SNA and LDA into the classification model
-* Attempt a multinoulli classification to choose an author
+* Develop a multinoulli model to choose an author
 * Perform the analysis in time slices to accomodate changes in user behavior